The Saxon download includes additional libraries in the

 Note that support for JDOM version 1 was dropped in SaxonJ 10.

 SaxonJ will also work with a StAX parser.
-Generally speaking, StAX parsers are less mature and less interoperable than SAX parsers, and any performance advantage is likely to be very minor.
+Generally speaking, StAX parsers are less robust and less interoperable than SAX parsers, and any performance advantage is likely to be very minor.
 However, the support for StAX provides the ability to supply input via a customized pull pipeline.
 SaxonJ is tested with Woodstox 3.0.0.
-Saxon's schema validation is available only with a SAX2 parser.